TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Theoretical background

 \section{Theoretical background}

-Mutual information and all concepts presented in the following quantify relevance in terms of the similarity between two distributions $U(\vec{X}, Y)$ and $V(\vec{X}, Y)$ with Kullback-Leibler divergence, $D_\text{KL}(U(\vec{X}, Y) || V(\vec{X}, Y))$ \cite{KullbackLeibler:1951}.
-Based on mutual independence, they require no explicit modeling to quantify linear and nonlinear dependencies.
-Further, they monotonically increase with the cardinality of the feature's subset $\vec{X}' \subseteq \vec{X}$,
+Mutual information and all measures presented in the following quantify relevance by means of the similarity between two distributions $U(\vec{X}, Y)$ and $V(\vec{X}, Y)$ using Kullback-Leibler divergence, $D_\text{KL}(U(\vec{X}, Y) \| V(\vec{X}, Y))$ \citep{KullbackLeibler:1951}.
+They do not require any explicit modeling to quantify linear and nonlinear dependencies, monotonically increase with the cardinality of a feature's subset $\vec{X}' \subseteq \vec{X}$,

-and are invariant under invertible transformations such as translations and any reparameterizations that preserve the order of $\vec{X}$ and $Y$ \cite{Kullback:1959,VergaraEstevez:2014}.
+and are invariant under invertible transformations such as translations and reparameterizations that preserve the order of the values of variables $\vec{X}$ and of an output $Y$ \citep{Kullback:1959,VergaraEstevez:2014}.

-For illustration purposes, only the case with two variables $X$ and $Y$ will be discussed in this section.
+For illustration purposes, only the case with two variables $X$ and an output $Y$ is discussed in the theoretical section.
 However, a generalization to multiple variables can be derived directly from the independence assumption of random variables, as will be done in later sections.